Lucille Dalbis – President

 Christmas Cheer didn’t start out as a foundation.
 Over two decades ago, it began in a basement of a Lutheran church in Oak Park serving a small community of “Meals on Wheels” recipients who do not receive meals on Christmas.

 The charity began in Oak Park, the idea of a doctor who wanted to provide food for homebound elderly folks who couldn't get Meals on Wheels service on Christmas Day.
 When Phil Calabrese took the program over in the early 1980s, it was helping about 125 people.

 Through Phil's encouragement, it has grown to serve thousands.
 He came to believe that there were many people in the Chicagoland area that needed to be fed.
 Because of Phi’s “heart of mercy”, no one is refused.
-If he receives a note or phone call for 1 meal or 800 meals, he (omit has) never says “NO”.
+If he receives a note or phone call for 1 meal or 800 meals, he never says “NO”.

 And grow it he did — quickly.
 The foundation enlisted social workers to refer people in need, and the list of Christmas Cheer recipients swiftly grew to 2,000.
 Then a few years later to 5,000.
 Then 10,000.
 And now 20,000, and still growing